Minestom/Minestom/.github/README.md

 Being able to create instances directly on the go is a must-have, according to us it can push many more projects forward.

-Instances also come with performance benefits, unlike some others which will be fully single-threaded or maybe using one thread per world we are using a set number of threads (pool) to manage all chunks independently from instances, meaning using more of CPU power.
+Instances also come with performance benefits, unlike some others which will be fully single-threaded or maybe using one thread per world we are using a set number of threads (pool) to manage all chunks independently from instances, meaning using more CPU power.

 ## Blocks
 Minestom by default does not know what is a chest, you will have to tell him that it opens an inventory.